Want a warm pot of comfort for dinner? These Favorite Winter Soups are just the ticket.

 This Mexican-inspired chili verde is made with a homemade sofrito, a flavorful mix of onions, garlic and peppers.
-It has an inviting aroma and amazing taste.
+It smells and tastes amazing!

 Tomato soup is the ultimate comfort food.
 These easy, cheesy dumplings are a twist on the grilled cheese sandwich usually served on the side.

 Sweeter than butternut squash, sweet potatoes make a delicious pureed soup.
 Adding chipotle kicks it right into soup heaven!